1998 blackbuck poaching case: Legal proceedings

 In September 1998, during the filming of the Bollywood movie Hum Saath Saath Hain in Rajasthan, actors Salman Khan, Saif Ali Khan, Sonali Bendre, Neelam, and Tabu were accused of poaching two blackbucks in Kankani village, near Jodhpur.
 The incident occurred while the actors were on location for the film.
 Following the alleged hunting of the protected species, members of the Bishnoi community, who regard the blackbuck as sacred, filed a complaint on 2 October 1998.

-On 12 October 1998, Salman Khan was arrested in connection with the alleged hunting of two blackbucks, an endangered species.
+On 12 October 1998, Khan was arrested in connection with the alleged hunting of two blackbucks, an endangered species.
 Following his arrest, Khan was granted bail.

-In April 2006, a trial court found Salman Khan guilty under the Wildlife (Protection) Act, 1972, for the illegal hunting of two blackbucks, an endangered species, in Rajasthan.
+In April 2006, a trial court found Khan guilty under the Wildlife (Protection) Act, 1972, for the illegal hunting of two blackbucks, in Rajasthan.
 The court sentenced Khan to five years of imprisonment and imposed a fine of ₹25,000.
 However, Salman Khan appealed the verdict, and in subsequent years, the case underwent various legal challenges and developments.

-In August 2007, Salman Khan appealed to the Jodhpur court against his conviction in the blackbuck poaching case.
+In August 2007, Khan appealed to the Jodhpur court against his conviction in the blackbuck poaching case.
 However, the court rejected the appeal and upheld the five-year imprisonment sentence.
 Shortly thereafter, the Rajasthan High Court intervened and suspended the five-year sentence, allowing Khan to remain out of prison pending further legal proceedings.
 However, as part of the conditions for his release, the court ordered that Khan obtain formal permission from the court before undertaking any foreign travel.

-In 2012, a bench of the Rajasthan High Court framed charges against all the accused in the blackbuck poaching case, including Salman Khan.
+In 2012, a bench of the Rajasthan High Court framed charges against all the accused in the blackbuck poaching case, including Khan.
 Khan was charged under Section 9/51 of the Wildlife (Protection) Act, 1972, for the illegal hunting of the endangered species.
 However, in November 2013, Justice Nirmal Jeet Kaur of the Rajasthan High Court stayed the five-year imprisonment sentence that had been imposed on Khan by the lower court in 2006.
-This stay was granted to allow Salman Khan to apply for a UK visa for a film shoot.
+This stay was granted to allow Khan to apply for a UK visa for a film shoot.